Rent film gear from local filmmakers.

 Whether you're a complete beginner or an advanced filmmaker, being a documentary filmmaker is entirely different than from shooting regular movies.

 Often, you end up working with what's available in a given moment.
 No staged conversations or expensive props.
 It can be quite intimidating, but if the idea of it seems exciting to you, then you might be just the person to try documentary filmmaking.
-So, how to make a documentary?
+So, how to make a documentary, and what camera to use?

 Here's what you need to know before you get started on your own documentary.